OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 Third layer services may also have a way to partition deployments they hold.
 Examples include namespaces in Kubernetes clusters.

 We have found that exposing second layer service names and third layer nested partitioning values as default values on a target provides the most flexibility.
-Allowing taget values to be overridden on the steps gives customers the flexibility to lift all information about the deployment destination from the steps, while also performing many smaller deployments without an explosion of targets.
+Allowing target values to be overridden on the steps gives customers the flexibility to lift all information about the deployment destination from the steps, or to perform many smaller deployments without an explosion of targets.

 ## Credentialless authentication